Case Study: DEI Training at Fortune 100 Company

 Leveling up DEI Training

-Beginning with our own legal leadership team who had become uninspired by past off-the-shelf training developed by vendors, I helped them see how they could increase ethical behavior by developing better training in-house.
+Beginning with our own leadership team who had become uninspired by past off-the-shelf training developed by vendors, I helped them see how they could increase ethical behavior by developing better training in-house.
 Much of the existing training was compiled from generic content that vendors had produced and they were not relevant to our organization’s culture and values.

 Engaging senior leadership in the process, we revamped the training material by recording new videos with revised language and innovative curriculum to reflect the company’s values.
 We replaced the old off-the-shelf, generic, and text-heavy content.
 We also developed a leader version of each training product that included communication templates and email templates for carrying conversations with their teams and holding them accountable.